2002 Brickyard 400

-This was the first race to feature Steel and Foam Reduction (SAFER) barrier at Indianapolis that will used to make racing accidents safer.
+This was the first race to feature the Steel and Foam Reduction (SAFER) barrier at Indianapolis that would be used to make racing accidents safer.

 Background

 The Indianapolis Motor Speedway, located in Speedway, Indiana, (an enclave suburb of Indianapolis) in the United States, is the home of the Indianapolis 500 and the Brickyard 400.
 It is located on the corner of 16th Street and Georgetown Road, approximately 6 mi west of Downtown Indianapolis.
 It is a four-turn rectangular-oval track that is 2.5 mi long.
 The track's turns are banked at 9 degrees, while the front stretch, the location of the finish line, has no banking.
 The back stretch, opposite of the front, also has a zero degree banking.
 The racetrack has seats for more than 250,000 spectators.